yutaro741/unit4/README.md

 |        4 	| The system is able to show all text with Tex font style.                                 	| ?                         	| Don't know about tex writing. 	| N/A                                             	|
 |        5 	| The user can view all posts that are made by all users.                                  	|                         2 	| Why no searching?             	| Searching system                                	|
 |        6 	| The user can do the private chat between other accounts.                                 	|                         3 	| want to send to multiple user 	| Let able to make a group between multiple user. 	|

+[figure 29]The list of feedback from person G

 **Recommendation 1**
 Even on the small scale I made had so far, we sometimes lose track of which post I wrote on, and it should get harder and harder as the number of users grows.
 Also, with the previous way of updating by post-id, the new ones keep moving up and the old ones are not seen.
 So, as mentioned in the feedback, I will recommend to create a feature that allows users to search for post.